margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I see all the selfies online.
 I watch all the Celebrities.

 ...Don't worry....
 I fought back.
 I retaliated.
 I sent images of guns.
 I became a bully back.
 I became passive aggressive out of anger.
 I started harassing people.
+I learned from Malcolm X.

 ...But Child, seriously...
 The correct approach is to stop the bullying, Let people speak up for themselves, Be more patient, observant, and considerate.

 ## Americana ##
 I'm sure you,
 someone with far HIGHER IQ,
-just watched from your high-standing pedestal the joke on a woman supposed to be a blonde-haired Southern Virgin
+just watched from a high-standing pedestal the joke on a woman supposed to be a blonde-haired Southern Virgin